 - Follow the instructions you are given about the trial to help ensure that the trial results are as reliable as possible.
-For example, going to all appointments, having the required tests, taking medicines at the specified time, and completing logs or questionnaires.
+That means going to all appointments, having the required tests, taking medicines at the specified time, and completing logs or questionnaires.

 - Be prepared for more tests and visits to your doctor than you would normally have.
 This is to monitor your health and to see if and how the treatment is working.
 The research team will also ask about how you are feeling emotionally and physically.

-Researchers may stay in contact with you for some time after the trial so they can collect long-term information on how you are doing.
+- Researchers may stay in contact with you and collect follow up information for some time after the trial so they can gather long-term information on how you are doing.